-Research & Innovation
+Research & Innovation – Open Access Research

-Open Access Research:
+HSE and Open Access Research

-The HSE is a member of the National Steering Group on Open Access Publishing in Ireland
+- The HSE is a member of the National Steering Group on Open Access Publishing in Ireland

-The HSE via the Dr. Steevens’ Library, manages Lenus, an Open Access Repository.
+- The HSE via the Dr. Steevens’ Library, manages Lenus, an Open Access Repository

-The HSE set up an Open Access Research Advisory Group in 2013.
+- The HSE set up an Open Access Research Advisory Group in 2013

-The HSE has a position statement on Open Access Publication which applies to all HSE Employees.
+- The HSE has a position statement on Open Access Publication which applies to all HSE Employees

 What is Open Access?

-Open access publication has been defined separately by three statements known as the “BBB definition” which represents the “Budapest (Feb 2002), Bethesda (June 2003), and Berlin (Oct 2003) statements.
+Open Access (OA) is the free, immediate, online availability of high-quality, peer-reviewed research results with the potential to transform the way we communicate and deliver our healthcare service.
+OA publication has been defined separately by three statements known as the “BBB definition” which represents the “Budapest (Feb 2002), Bethesda (June 2003), and Berlin (Oct 2003) statements.
 Open access means unrestricted access and unrestricted reuse.
-The definition of an Open Access Publication is:

-Definition of Open Access Publishing
+Definition of Open Access Publishing:

-Benefits of OA Research
+Benefits of Open Access Research

-Accelerated discovery: With open access, researchers can read and build on the findings of others without restriction.
+- Accelerated discovery: With open access, researchers can read and build on the findings of others without restriction

-Public enrichment: Much scientific and medical research is paid for with public funds.
-Open access allows taxpayers to see the results of their investment.
+- Public enrichment: Much scientific and medical research is paid for with public funds.
+Open access allows taxpayers to see the results of their investment

-Improved education: Open access means that teachers and their students have access to the latest research findings throughout the world.
+- Improved education: Open access means that teachers and their students have access to the latest research findings throughout the world